Monty1029/ServiceBot/README.md

 # ServiceBot
-A bot to modify user settings on forums
+A bot to modify user settings on forums.
+Creating using Microsoft Bot Framework.